Trail Hiking Australia – Code of Conduct for Attending Hikes

 1. What is an acceptable profile pic?

-All members must display a ‘REAL HEAD SHOT OF THEMSELVES’ and use your ‘REAL FIRST NAME’ rather than a random photo, avatar or alias name.
-This is in the interest of member’s safety for you personally.
-We conduct serious adventures at times and identification is therefore important if any real trouble were to occur.
-The following is an example of what is acceptable
+All members must display a real head-and-shoulders photo of themselves and use their real first name rather than a random photo, avatar, or alias.
+This is in the interest of member safety.
+We conduct serious adventures at times, and identification is important if any incident were to occur.
+Images of animals, artistic impressions, group shots, or scenery will not be accepted.
+If you have concerns about this requirement, please contact the organiser(s).

 2. Personal Etiquette

-• Always be polite, courteous and respectful of other members.
+• Always be polite, courteous, and respectful of other members.

 • No profanity or rude behaviour.